-The table below presents the results of the slope stability analyses of the dikes surrounding the ponds.
-For all cases analyzed, the calculated factors of safety are in excess of those required in Sections §257.73(e)(i) to (iv) of the EPA Rule.
+The table below presents the results of the slope stability analyses of the dikes surrounding Pond E. For all cases analyzed, the calculated factors of safety are in excess of those required in Sections § 257.73(e)(i) to (iv) of the EPA Rule for all analyzed sections except Section B-B' and Section E-E'.
+At Sections B-B' and E-E', the calculated factors of safety are below the target factors of safety specified in the CCR Rule for the normal storage pool and maximum surcharge pool conditions.
 The detailed stability result figures are available in Attachment 4.